Table of Contents

 The Community Alternative Program for Disabled Adults (CAP/DA) is North Carolina Medicaid's home and community based services waiver program.
 In this program, low-income, disabled state residents have an alternative to nursing home placement.
 Program participants remain in their private residences or receive care in the home of a friend or family.
 By offering medical and personal care services, North Carolina aims to increase the disabled and seniors' autonomy.
 The program also covers the cost of minor home adaptations that increase the independence or safety of the program participant.

 Paying family members (or whoever the program participant chooses) works as follows.
 The participant / care recipient is the “employer”, but a third-party agency sits between NC Medicaid and the care provider.
 The care provider submits timesheets for the hours of care they provide.
-The 3rd party bills Medicaid, receives payment from Medicaid, withholds taxes, unemployment insurance and administrative fees and pays the care provider.
-In 2017, care providers receive between $8.50 - $10.50 per hour for their caregiving efforts.
+The 3rd party bills Medicaid, receives payment from Medicaid, withholds taxes, unemployment insurance and administrative fees, and pays the care provider.
+In 2018, care providers receive between $9.00 and $11.00 per hour for their caregiving efforts.

-CAP/DA and CAP/Choice are both available to North Carolina residents who are at least 18 years of age and have a physical or mental disability that results in a need for the level of care typically found in nursing homes or intermediate care facilities.
+CAP/DA and CAP/Choice are both available to North Carolina residents who are at least 18 years of age and have a physical or mental disability that results in a need for the level of care typically found in nursing homes.

-Applicants will qualify automatically if their monthly income is less than approximately $1005.
-For married applicants with both spouses applying, that limit is approximately $1,353 per month.
+Individual applicants will qualify automatically if their monthly income is no greater than $1,012.
+For married applicants with both spouses applying, that limit is $1,372 per month.
+These figures are 100% of the Federal Poverty Level (FPL), which changes every year.

 Applicants with higher incomes may also qualify if their cost of care (using Medicaid's rates) significantly reduces their disposable income.
-For example, in 2017, an individual’s income after subtracting medical and care costs should not exceed $251.
-These individuals are referred to as being Medically Needy instead of Categorically Needy.
+For example, in 2018, an individual’s monthly income after subtracting medical and care costs should not exceed $253, and married applicants with both spouses applying should not have more than $343.
+These individuals are referred to as being Medically Needy, whereas the other pathway to Medicaid is called Categorically Needy.

-Individual applicants are allowed up to $2,000 in countable resources and married couples applying up to $3,000.
-Married couples with one spouse applying may have up to $120,900.
+Individual applicants are allowed up to $2,000 in countable resources, while married couples with both spouses as applicants can keep up to $3,000.
+Married couples with only one spouse applying have different rules regarding assets.
+In order to prevent the non-applicant spouse from becoming impoverished, that spouse may have up to $123,600 in assets.
+In addition, the applicant spouse is still able to retain $2,000 in assets.

 When determining "countable resources," there are several considerations.

 One's home is not a countable resource provided the applicant or their spouse lives there or intends on returning to live there.
-The value of their home and real estate must be less than $560,000.
-There are other resources that are not counted including a vehicle, burial plot, and final expense insurance policies.
+The value of their home and real estate must be less than $572,000.
+There are other resources that are not counted, including a vehicle, burial plot, and final expense insurance policies.

 As with incomes, potential Medicaid applicants that are concerned about their assets being over the limit should contact a Medicaid planner to ensure they qualify.
 Read more.